SOUMAK12/network-security-lab-guide/README.md

 This script typically contains ip or ifconfig commands to assign static IPs to interfaces like eth0 and eth1.

 <p align="center"> <img src="https://github.com/user-attachments/assets/6e6700ec-d227-48bf-a719-837ad45e074c" width="47%" style="margin-right:10px;" /> <img src="https://github.com/user-attachments/assets/3a63eaab-b030-487a-ae68-ee31b323739b" width="47%" /> </p>

-For each machine `server.sh` and `client.sh`follow the same steps by creating a script and add the ip addresses as showing in the table.
+For each machine `server.sh `  and  `client.sh` follow the same steps by creating a script and add the ip addresses as showing in the table.

 ✅ This method saves time, avoids misconfigurations, and ensures consistent network behavior in your lab setup .

-To make sure that you asign to each interface the right ip address run this command in the terminal
+--> To make sure that you asign to each interface the right ip address run this command in the terminal

 <p align="center"><img src="https://github.com/user-attachments/assets/dd0251f5-1325-45ab-8950-0ac970cb1d81" width="50%"></p>